Durenberger, former US senator from Minnesota, dies at 88

 Durenberger’s health had declined in recent months, his longtime spokesperson Tom Horner said.
 Horner told The Associated Press that Durenberger died Tuesday morning of natural causes.
 He was at his St. Paul home surrounded by family.

-Durenberger, an attorney and former captain in the U.S. Army Reserve, won a U.S. Senate seat in 1978.
+Durenberger — a former executive secretary to GOP Gov. Harold LeVander, former corporate attorney and former captain in the U.S. Army Reserve — won a U.S. Senate seat in 1978.
 He served three terms and championed health care reform.
-He pushed proposals to expand Medicare benefits, protect rights for disabled people and promote gender equity.
+He pushed proposals to expand Medicare benefits, protect rights for disabled people, including the landmark Americans with Disabilities Act, and to promote gender equity.

+“Senator Dave Durenberger was a true public servant,” Democratic U.S. Sen. Amy Klobuchar, of Minnesota, said in a statement.
+Klobuchar, who holds Durenberger’s old seat, said he had personally showed her much kindness when she was first elected in 2006.

+“He was a dedicated legislator who was always guided by his devotion to bipartisanship and improving people’s lives,” Klobuchar said.
+“His work to advance the Americans with Disabilities Act and prohibit discrimination against people with disabilities changed millions of lives for the better and made our nation stronger.”

+Dave Durenberger said his father in recent years was a frequent presence at his grandchildren’s school and sports events.
+Durenberger showed his family how to value people, regardless of their social status, he said.

+“He tried to find the goodness or the common bond that he shared with everybody.
+Everybody had the potential to be his friend — whether it was the King of Jordan or the Jordanian immigrant driving a cab,” Dave Durenberger said.

-He was unanimously censured by the Senate in 1990 following a Senate Ethics Committee investigation into payments he received for book royalties and federal reimbursements for stays in a Minneapolis condo.
-In 1995, Durenberger also pled guilty to five misdemeanor charges related to the condo payments.
+But Senator Durenberger’s career took a downturn in 1990.
+He was unanimously censured by the Senate following an Ethics Committee investigation into payments he received for book royalties and federal reimbursements for stays in a Minneapolis condo.
+In 1995, Durenberger also pleaded guilty to five misdemeanor charges related to the condo payments.

 “If there is a smudge on the Seal of the United States Senate, or on the Star of the North, as we like to call our state, I will work my hardest to polish both back to brightness,” Durenberger told his Senate colleagues after his censure.